 Misleading Service Contracts and My Clothes Dryer

 On the radio this morning, a conservative politician was ranting and raving about how liberal politicians are so wrong about wanting corporate regulation.
 The conservative commentator was venting his view that government regulation will strangle corporations and job growth.
 It is true we need healthy corporations and job growth, and as a small businessperson, I do not necessarily welcome government regulation, but it is a necessity.
-How else are people to be protected against over reaching, corner cutting, fraud, deception, and a hundred other ways that corporations can injure, defraud, deceive, or otherwise take advantage of people?
+How else are people to be protected against overreaching, corner-cutting, fraud, deception, and a hundred other ways that corporations can injure, defraud, deceive, or otherwise take advantage of people?
 What can we rely on?
-The good will of corporations?
+The goodwill of corporations?
 Corporations are, they will all concede, formed to make a profit.
-That profit motive, history has proven, often overrides good citizen type decisions.
-See Enron, Gulf oil spill, flammable infant clothing, and other examples of corporate bad decision making.
+That profit motive, history has proven, often overrides good citizen-type decisions.
+See Enron, the Gulf oil spill, flammable infant clothing, and other examples of corporate bad decision-making.

-Now, we understand that corporations employ good, honest, hard working individuals with good intentions.
+Now, we understand that corporations employ good, honest, hard-working individuals with good intentions.
 This is no attack on corporate employees.
 The point is that a corporation is simply a soulless, lifeless legal entity that has all sorts of rights and a primary motive to make a profit!
-Corporations have rights to sell products and services.
+Corporations have the right to sell products and services.
 Is it unfair, unjust or wrong for them to have a corresponding obligation to be fair, just, and safe in their business?
-And how is it that they can be made to be fair, just, and safe in the business practices?
+And how is it that they can be made to be fair, just, and safe in business practices?
 Consumer protection laws and class actions are a powerful means to hold them accountable.

-If you believe your rights as a consumer have been violated, call our Chicago consumer attorneys at the Blumenshine Law Group for a free consultation – (312) 766-1000.
+If you believe your rights as a consumer have been violated, call our Chicago consumer attorneys at the Blumenshine Law Group for a free consultation at firstname.lastname@example.org or call or text us at (312) 766-1000.

 Need more information?
 Here are some other articles on our website: